GPTStonks/chatbot/README.md

 # GPTStonks Chatbot

-A sleek and modern chatbot built using React, aimed to simplify user interactions and engagements with openbb-chat API.
+A fully customizable, open-source chatbot solution powered by the latest features of Next.js, TypeScript, and React.
+Designed for seamless integration with any API, GPTStonks Chatbot stands as a robust platform for developing diverse chatbot applications.

 ## Description

-GPTStonks leverages the power of the latest React features and a user-friendly design to offer a seamless and intuitive chat experience.
-Utilizing a range of modern technologies such as React 18, MUI, and Emotion, this project stands as a robust solution for integrating a chatbot into various applications and platforms.
-Whether it is for retail investors, assisting other kind of users, or just gathering data, GPTStonks is equipped to handle a variety of tasks efficiently and effectively.
+GPTStonks Chatbot harnesses the capabilities of Next.js, React 18, MUI, and Emotion to offer a sleek, modern chat experience.
+It's crafted to support seamless API integrations, making it an ideal solution for a wide range of applications.
+Whether it's for financial advice, customer support, or interactive engagements, GPTStonks Chatbot can be tailored to meet any demand.

 ### Features 🚀

-- **Modern UI**: Leveraging MUI for a modern and responsive design.
+- **Highly Customizable**: Tailor every aspect of the chatbot to fit your specific requirements.
-- **Customizable data**: Easy to tailor to fit the specific needs of any user to obtain the wanted data.
+- **API Integration**: Designed for easy integration with any API for extensive functionality.
-- **Real-time Interaction with API**: Swift real-time responses to ensure user satisfaction.
+- **Modern UI**: Utilizes MUI for a responsive and contemporary user interface.

 ## Getting Started 🛠️